Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04-synapse-lab.md

 ### Task 4 : Use a Spark pool to analyze data

-While SQL is a common language for querying structured datasets, many data analysts find languages like Python useful to explore and prepare data for analysis.
-In Azure Synapse Analytics, you can run Python (and other) code in a  _Spark pool_; which uses a distributed data processing engine based on Apache Spark.
+In this task, you will use a **Spark pool** in Azure Synapse Analytics to analyze data using Python and other languages.
+While SQL is commonly used for querying structured datasets, Spark pools provide a distributed data processing engine based on Apache Spark, enabling flexible data exploration and preparation.

 1. In Synapse Studio, select the **Manage (1)** page then select the **Apache Spark pools (2)** tab, and then use the **&#65291; New (3)** icon to create a new Spark pool.